OcelotWalrus/F-15/README.txt

 * Add some more ground services cuz why not
 * Add even more funky and cool liveries
 * Make ejection possible
+* On the HUD, cross the selected armament if it's outta ammo

 ---
 ORIGINAL TEXT